Home ยป Drinks

-Jasmine milk tea is a delicious drink with creamy, floral, and delicately sweet notes.
+Jasmine milk tea is an aromatic drink with creamy, floral, and delicately sweet notes.
 With a base of jasmine tea, plant-based milk, and chewy tapioca pearls, you’ll be pleasantly surprised at how simple it is to make a homemade version.

 Jasmine milk tea.